xuankimtran/docs-1/pages/katalon-recorder/docs/Get Your Job Done/Execute Scenarios/dynamic-test-suite.md

          <img src="url" width="70%" alt="Add tags into all test case in a test suite from tags management">

-      - To remove tags, click *Remove* (x) in the tag you wish to remove.
+      - To remove tags, click *Remove* (Trash icon) in the tag you wish to remove.
 Katalon Recorder deletes it from all test cases.

          <img src="url" width="70%" alt="Remove tags in all test cases">